Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Identification

 In model (\ref{model}), the exogenous utility $w_{t}$ affects the value of $y_{t+1}$ via $y_{t}$ and its serial dependence with $w_{t+1}$, conditioning on $\alpha$.
 The former is explicitly captured by the coefficient $\gamma$.
 For the latter, Assumption \hyperref[Assumption:SD]{SD}(b) restricts the serial dependence of $\{w_{t}\}$.
-Similar exchangeability assumptions were imposed in \cite*{AltonjiMatzkin2005} and \cite*{ChenEtal2018}.
+Assumption \hyperref[Assumption:SD]{SD}(b) is weaker than Assumption \hyperref[Assumption:SI]{SI}.
+Under Assumption \hyperref[Assumption:SI]{SI}, $w_{t}$'s are i.i.d. over time, conditional on $\alpha$.
+Then, $w_{t}$'s have an exchangeable joint PDF, as defined in Assumption \hyperref[Assumption:SD]{SD}(b).
+However, the other direction is not always true.
+As noted in \cite{Fox2007}, a common example of an exchangeable PDF for non-independent $w_{t}$'s is a multivariate normal density with $\mathbb{E}[w_{t}]=\mu$, $\textrm{Var}(w_{t})=\sigma^{2}$, and $\textrm{Corr}(w_{s},w_{t})=\rho$, for all $s,t\in\{1,...,T\}$.
+More generally, if each $w_{t}$ can be expressed as $w_{t}=\varphi(u_{t},v)$, where $u_t$'s are i.i.d. random variables, $v$ is a random variable independent of all $u_t$'s, and $\varphi(\cdot,\cdot)$ is some measurable function, then $w^{T}$ satisfies Assumption \hyperref[Assumption:SD]{SD}(b), but not Assumption \hyperref[Assumption:SI]{SI}.
+Similar exchangeability assumptions are imposed in \cite*{AltonjiMatzkin2005} and \cite*{ChenEtal2018}.

+A few remarks are in order about how our identification conditions are related to the existing literature.